 Cash is a liquid asset and comprises cash holdings in current accounts.
 Balances are held at initial book value in the Company's financial statements.
-There is no valuation difference under Solvency II and the statutory financial statements.
+Fixed deposits of £4,058 are reclassified to investments in the UK Solvency II balance sheet.